-When we talk about income producing assets, it’s usually centered around common investments like shares or investment properties.
-In this post we uncover a few of the more uncanny income producing assets that you might already have access to.
+When we talk about income-producing assets, it’s usually centred around common investments like shares or investment properties.
+In this post, we uncover a few of the more uncanny income-producing assets that you might already have access to.

 Finding adequate cash flow to afford your expenses is key.
-You might also want cash on hand for emergencies, like an unexpected surgery, and the odd luxury.
+You might also want cash on hand for emergencies, like unexpected surgery, and the odd luxury.
 Receiving passive income is a dream scenario for so many.
-So how do you find these income producing assets and put them to work?
+So how do you find these income-producing assets and put them to work?

 The best way to do this is to make a list of all your assets and explore ways to make money from them

 Many people are asset-rich and cash poor, and I’m not just talking about your parents or retirees, but young people too.
 We all have assets.
 Cars, owned and rented homes, clothes, household items and even our skills are just a few common examples.